JaccovanWijk/PassSafe/PROCESS.md

 # Day 6 14 - 06 - 2018
 Today I made sure not only the passwords but also the username and the answers are encrypted on firebase.
 The decryption problem I faced yesterday was caused by a dublicate name.
 Took some time for me to find this one (Thanks Renske).
 After that i played with layout and coloring for the most part.

+# Day 7 18 - 06 - 2018
+Today I struggled with changing the password.
+Changing the password itself is easy but all the encrypted data on the firebase must be decrypted and encrypted with the new password.
+In theory my code should work, but i get some errors.

+# Day 8 19 - 06 - 2018
+I'm still stuck at the same point as yesterday.
+I can't find the source of my problem so fixing it is a pain.

+# Day 9 20 - 06 - 2018
+Third day in a row on this problem.
+I fixed some minor things that I encountered while searching while searching for the isue.
+I determined that the problem must be with dublicate names, because the answer of a question is overwritten without my consent.